-- INDOOR OUTDOOR- This versatile greenhouse is ideal for both indoor and outdoor use; keep it on your backyard patio, deck, or in the basement or garage!
+- INDOOR OR OUTDOOR – This portable greenhouse is ideal for both indoor and outdoor use in your backyard, courtyard, patio, deck, or in the basement or garage.
 The clear PVC cover helps protect seedlings from frost or pests for an ideal growing environment.

 Add a thick layer of mulch to them